gerry-baird/ads-predictor/README.md

 The custompredictors folder contains examples.

-setup.py is just to package the predictors and upload then.
+setup.py is just to package the predictors ready for upload to PyPi library.

 ## OPS Predictor
 Run buildpickle.py to pickle the predictors and package them with an OPS deployment configuration.
 The pkl files can then be deployed as models to OPS.